apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/metrics.md

 background operation may be increased load on the system with many changes to write to or read from the `DocumentStore`, general slow down of the JVM because of increased Java GC activity or an overloaded backend store.
+- Lease update rate and duration.
+The `DocumentNodeStore` updates the lease roughly every 10 seconds.
+A lease update is a lightweight operation and should usually complete quickly.
+An increased update time may indicate a network problem or an overloaded backend store.
+A system should be analyzed when the lease update rate drops below 3 updates per minute and requires immediate attention when the rate is at one update per minute or lower.
+Please note, the `DocumentNodeStore` will shut itself down when the lease expires (the default lease time is two minutes).
 - Revision GC rate and duration.
 Starting with Oak 1.8, Revision GC on MongoDB runs every five seconds.
 This is also known as Continuous Revision GC.
 This rate and the duration of a Revision GC cycle should be monitored and analyzed if